-ACI Field Format Possible Values API Vers I/O Description Broker Calls un and Subscribe. der Writing Applications: Client and Server NO Default.
+ACI Field Format Possible Values API Vers I/O Description Broker Calls and Subscr under Writing Applications: Client and Server ibe.
+NO Default.
 No wait.
-Control is returned nS The number of seconds the caller wireply. nM The number of minutes the caller wi reply. nН The number of hours the caller will reply.
-YES Depending on the role of the user (cl publisher or subscriber), the respecti is used (CLIENT-NONACT SERVER- PUBLISHER-NONACT SUBSCRIBER- a server registers multiple services, t value of all the services registered is ta time for the server.
-However, if the u client and server, CLIENT-NONACT is for calculating the wait time.
+Control is returned nS The number of seconds the caller wil reply. nM The number of minutes the caller will reply. nН The number of hours the caller will v reply.
+YES Depending on the role of the user (clipublisher or subscriber), the respecting used (CLIENT-NONACT SERVER-PUBLISHER-NONACT SUBSCRIBER-a server registers multiple services, the value of all the services registered is taken time for the server.
+However, if the unclient and server, CLIENT-NONACT is for calculating the wait time.
 All different roles provide non-activit The maximum value is taken for the